he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Tengu.md

 ### The Storm God's People

-While [[Hei Feng]] tempestuous blessings mean that some tengu prefer to pay the god lip service rather than follow his guidance, most tengu share the Duke of Thunder's love of loud and colorful celebrations—holidays dedicated to Hei Feng are nearly universal, in even the most far-flung communities.
+While [[DATABASE/deity/Hei Feng|Hei Feng's]] tempestuous blessings mean that some tengu prefer to pay the god lip service rather than follow his guidance, most tengu share the Duke of Thunder's love of loud and colorful celebrations—holidays dedicated to Hei Feng are nearly universal, in even the most far-flung communities.
 Likewise, many tengu enclaves put little faith in the stability of society.
 In situations where the future seems uncertain, Hei Feng's presence provides an outlet for feelings of helplessness.

 # Tengu Mechanics